-In many ways it was AA’s association with Jung – important enough to be mentioned in the very first edition of the big book – that legitimized and encouraged Bill and Bob’s early efforts starting a spiritual treatment for alcoholism.
+AA’s association with Jung, referenced in the very first edition of the Big Book, gave credibility and impetus to Bill Wilson and Dr. Bob Smith’s early attempts to create a spiritual treatment for alcoholism.

 It was Jung who suggested a “psychic change” for Roland Hazard, a chronic alcoholic.
 Roland then took his newfound spiritual awakening to Ebby Thacher.
 From there, Ebby brought it to Bill Wilson, who in turn introduced it to Dr. Bob Smith, and thus, Alcoholics Anonymous was born.

 Only Jung could have initiated this spiritual revolution.
 Unlike his contemporary, Sigmund Freud, who was an avowed atheist, Jung was a firm believer in the spiritual aspect of human existence.
 His faith in the spiritual dimension, combined with his professional influence, made him a guiding light in the early days of AA.

 For this reason, it’s fitting to think of Jung as AA’s spiritual grandfather.
 He deserves recognition and gratitude from the AA community.
 His works, especially “Memories, Dreams, Reflections,” offer valuable insights and are highly recommended.